tpvillard/xspeedit/doc/arch/adr-3.md

 adr-2 proposed a first fit packing algorithm.
 Performance measurements states:

-* Number of box used: 640 => 511 for 1000 items, roughly 20 % less box used.
+* Number of box used: 511 for 1000 items, roughly 20 % less box used than the default algorithm.
-* Response time: 27058 ns => 568693 ns for 1000 items, x 20 degradation in response time.
+* Response time: 568693 ns for 1000 items, x 20 degradation in response time compared to the default algorithm.
-* Time complexity: around O(n) => around O(3n).
+* Time complexity: around O(3n).
-* Space complexity: 1 box opened at max => 87 boxes opened at max for 1000 items.
+* Space complexity: 87 boxes opened at max for 1000 items.

 ### Decision ###